botpress/bitfan/readme.md

 }
 ```

 The `Metric` abstraction exists because `Engine`s are not responsible for electing a label.
 All they do is outputing a language comprehension datastructure.
-For instance an `Engine<"oos">` prediction outputs a number reprensenting the confidence that the input is out of scope.
-A `Metric<"oos">` is then responsible for mapping this confidence to a score.
-Does an oos confidence of 0.2 should be considered as a failed test, a passed test or maybe something in between?
+For instance an `Engine<"topic">` prediction outputs a number reprensenting the confidence that the input is a certain topic.
+A `Metric<"topic">` is then responsible for mapping this confidence to a score.
+Does a confidence of 0.2 should be considered as a failed test, a passed test or maybe something in between?
+That's the metric's job to find out.

 ```ts
 interface Metric<T extends ProblemType> {